alok-ai-lab/DeepInsightTab2Image/README.md

     `DeepInsightTab2Img`- distance: `cosine`

 9. Many options can be changed according to the requirements.
-Details of options are given below.
+Details of options for `deepinsightTab2Img` are given below.

     ```Matlab
         'Method': 'tsne' | 'kpca' | 'umap' | 'pca'| 'lda' (supervised method therefore Labels are required)